ComedicChimera/whirlwind/docs/memory-model.md

 Several other data types such as structs have similar relational properties to functions (their fields store references of rank `n` where `n` is determined on a use by use basis).

+## Dealing with Heap Fragmentation

+The compiler should be conservative about creating regions (even if they semantically exist).
+Eg. it is more efficient to allocate one region for a function that recurs 1000 times and only allocates one local int and have the region be deleted when the top/enclosing function exits, then it is to allocate a region (of min-size of a page) every single recursive call.
+This is because a blank page is allocated for every region and then 99% of it is not used -- this is INCREDIBLY wasteful.

+The compiler should be clever enough to determine when it actually should create a new region and when it should bend the rules a bit.

+Regions are first and foremost a SEMANTIC construct.